HOME BIO SHACK ANTENNAS DXCC WAZ DXMARATHON

 In High School we had a very active radio club, due mainly to my real ham radio mentor, Father Robinson, W5QXS, who is now a SK.
 I soon upgraded to General and bought a used HyGain TH3Jr and installed it on the chimney of my parents house.
 I was quite interested in DX-ing, but with 60 watts and a small yagi at 20 feet, DX did not come too often.
 I added an external VFO to the T-60 along the way.

 Like many young men of the day, once I turned 16, my thoughts were on girls, cars, football and food (not necessarily in that order!).
 I let ham radio slip to the back burner.
 Once in college, my interest was rekindled and I upgraded to a Heath SB102.
 This was like driving a Rolls Royce after my T60 and S40.
 My buddy Paul went into the marines and was a radio operator, so we used to meet on 80m at 1am and ragchew into the wee hours.
 I even got the mobile bug and bought a Heath 40m monobander for the car and participated heavily in MIDCARS (around 1970-71).

 After college, I met my future wife and we were soon married.
 Now that I was a bit more settled, I got into ham radio and DX-ing.
 I bought an SB200 (still have it) to supplement the SB102.
-Of course I was living in an apartment and got my first taste of TVI complaints!
+Of course I was living in an apartment and got my first taste of TVI complaints.
 Soon, though, we bought our first home, and I saved some money to buy a used 40 foot tower.
 I thought I was on top of the DX world with 600 watts and a tribander at 40 feet.
 Wow!